Economic Data Collections in the Southeast

 Additionally, after the calendar year is over, surveys are mailed to these vessels to collect expense data at the annual, vessel-level.
 This survey focuses on supplemental fixed and overhead costs as well as activity in unrelated fisheries.

 Data is collected each spring for the Annual Economic Survey of Gulf and Atlantic Shrimp Permit Holders.
-Surveys are sent by mail to a random sample of a third of all vessels with federal permits for the harvest of Gulf of Mexico penaeid shrimp or South Atlantic penaeid or rock shrimp.
+Surveys are sent by mail to a random sample of a third of all vessels with federal permits for the harvest of Gulf of America penaeid shrimp or South Atlantic penaeid or rock shrimp.

-The Survey collects data about:
+The survey collects data about:

 Operating expenses.